sfwem/meshmap/README.md

 This can be useful to see if all the data is there or to find nodes that have no location set. (or other issues)

 There is an "admin" page, which is still in the works, what is there now does work tho.
-Try to load up: http://(hostname)/meshmap/admin/admin.php in your web browser.
+Load up: http://(hostname)/meshmap/admin/admin.php in your web browser.
+The first time the admin page is loaded it will ask you to create a username and password, do so.
+This initial user will be a "super-user" and can then add/remove other users.
 I've tried to provide instructions on the admin pages themselves.
 From the admin pages you can "fix" a nodes location, which can be helpful for those users that forget the "-" in front of their longitude. :)
-The admin pages also allow for the addition of "Non Mesh" Markers, fire stations, police stations, EOC's , etc...
+You can add the "Non Mesh" Markers, fire stations, police stations, EOC's , etc from the admin pages...
+The admin pages also allow for some maintenance of the database, more feedback is encouraged on this!

-You can change the way the page looks by copying webpage/css/meshmap.css-default to webpage/css/meshmap.css.
+You can change the way the page looks by copying webpage/css/meshmap-default.css to webpage/css/meshmap.css.
+The meshmap.css file will be used in place of the -default.css file.
+(This also applies to other *-default.css files)

 ## ToDo List
 ----------
 (In no particular order)
+- [x] Finally finish my admin page idea.
 - [x] Add new MeshMap Logo.
 - [x] Change the user editable files to be distributed with "-default" added to the extension, no more tar.gz file.
 - [x] Use a cookie instead of _POST for the internet check (No more stupid dialog box on refresh).